 If profits of entities subject to corporate tax are distributed to shareholders, the shareholders are subject to a 25% withholding tax on such dividends.
-That tax is new and came into effect on January 1, 2009.

 German subsidiaries of foreign mother companies are subject to a 25% capital gains tax on dividends unless double taxation treaties provide otherwise.